 Though initially designed for users in the title insurance industry, the ALTA Survey has grown to become a thorough representation of an existing property and is now utilized by nearly all involved parties of a commercial transaction.
 The ALTA Survey can answer relevant questions, such as:

 What are ALTA Survey Requirements?

 The ALTA/NSPS Land Title Survey is designated as such based upon a specific set of detailed requirements set forth by ALTA and NSPS to guarantee that the end user is provided with a professional-quality, appropriately uniform, complete and accurate representation of a property.
-The Requirements give specific instruction on items such as the Surveying Standards, Field Work, Plats, Surveyor Certification and Deliverables.
+The ALTA Survey Requirements give specific instruction on items such as the Surveying Standards, Field Work, Plats, Surveyor Certification and Deliverables.
 The Requirements are reviewed frequently and updated by a committee to reflect the demands of the industry, and each new version supersedes the prior version and must be adopted by land surveyors in their preparation of the survey.
-Along with these Requirements is a set of twenty-one Optional Table A Items that can be negotiated with the surveyor at the time of request.
-The current ALTA Survey Standards took effect on February 23, 2016.
+Along with these requirements is a set of twenty-one Optional Table A Items that can be negotiated with the surveyor at the time of request.
+The current ALTA Survey Standards took effect on February 23, 2021.

 What are ALTA Survey Standards?

 Members of ALTA have specific needs unique to title insurance matters, and are often asked to insure title to land without exception as to the many matters which might be discoverable from survey and inspection.
 These are not evidenced by the public records.
 In order to meet the needs of clients, insurers, insureds and lenders, the user is entitled to rely upon surveyors to conduct surveys and prepare associated plats or maps that are of professional quality, appropriately uniform, complete and accurate.